Gas vs Electric Dryers: Pros and Cons & What To Choose

 Cons:

 Slower Drying Time.
-Compared to gas dryers, typical electrical dryers are slower to heat up and thus slower to dry up clothes.
+Typical electrical units are slower to heat up and thus slower to dry up clothes.

 Potential to Damage Fabric.
 As garments are subjected to heat, this can potentially damage the structural integrity of your fabric, depending on the duration.
 The color can also fade from the high heat exposure.

 High-Cost Operations.
 Since it takes more time to dry clothes, expect higher electric consumption.
-So, if you have a large household, an electric dryer may not be the most cost-efficient choice you can consider.
+So, if you have a large household, they may not be the most cost-efficient choice you can consider.

 Grounding Issues.
-The electric-operated equipment needs to be connected with a ground wire to prevent current from flowing through the electric dryer and affect anyone who touches the dryer.
+The electric-operated equipment needs to be connected with a ground wire to prevent current from flowing through the appliance and affecting anyone who touches it.
 This is because National Electrical Code requires dryers to be grounded.

 There are four aspects to consider when it comes to your cost: